shubham1112-03/Decentralized-Password-Manager/Project_Report.md

 ## Chapter 3: Problem Definition

-This chapter provides a formal definition of the problem that CipherSafe addresses.
-It concisely articulates the core vulnerability of existing password management systems, which serves as the foundational motivation for this project's decentralized approach.

 The fundamental problem with modern password management is the systemic risk posed by **centralized data aggregation**.
 Even with client-side encryption, leading password managers store millions of encrypted user vaults in a single cloud infrastructure.
 This makes them a prime target for sophisticated attacks.
 A single breach of this central infrastructure, as demonstrated in real-world security incidents, can lead to the exfiltration of entire user vault datasets.
 While these vaults are encrypted, they can be subjected to indefinite offline brute-force attacks, where an attacker can use massive computational resources to crack master passwords over time.
 The significance lies in the "all or nothing" nature of this model; a single security failure at the provider level compromises the encrypted data of every user.

 ## Chapter 4: Problem Statement and Approach